juancruza46/playersApp/README.md

 ABOUT:

 Following the world of soccer can be ovewhelming trying to keep track of all the best players.
-The following app, will be apple to hold a data-base of players, and filter out the search by: position, nationality, team, etc. While still displaying basic info such as :age, name , & current shirt number.
+The following app, will be apple to hold a retrieve data from a third party api  and allow users to view information such as "Name, Position, Nationality, Shirt Number".
+While allowing you to build and craft your own funny player in your personal "myPLayers" data base.

-Additional fetures include: favorite list, & a community review section, where you can leave reviews based on their recent performances.
+Additional fetures include: Add form/delete player, view live api players, user login.
 //----------------

 TECHNOLOGIES USED: